Szzzzzzzzzzzz/Sprinters/README.md

 Plugin: Elementor

 ## Update Record
+### Ver 2.0 Lteration 2
+5/9/2020
+Change the layout of About MHR page;
+Change the layout of Setup Account page;
 ### Ver 1.09 Lteration 1
 3/9/2020
 Change the background color of text in the video of homepage;